 MAMBEC offers 12 week programs registering 3 times a year (September, January, and April).
-The 12 week program includes 10 weeks of instruction, followed by parent’s day and belt advancement.
+The 12 week program includes 10 weeks of instruction, followed by parent’s day and belt advancement (Please note: if your child is not re-registering or belt advancing, their last class will be week 11, Parent’s Day).
 We are closed for the summer months, with a 9 week summer camp that includes the martial art/life skills program.

 Below is Chart 2, describing the life skill (conflict education) programs taught.
 Red Tool Box, Gold Book of Rules and J’s Bad Day are the initial curriculum taught to the children and are the foundation of the MAMBEC program.
 Rights and Responsibilities, Leadership Skills, Life Skills for Kids, Character for Kids, Bullying Triangle, We are Human and Heroes Circle are the advanced curriculum for the more advanced student.
 MAMBEC has over 500 hours of programming, including stories to reinforce all lessons taught.

 For the technical skills, MAMBEC is compatible with any martial art however we are karate-based.
 During the second component of our program, we teach stances, kicking, punching, kata and the fundamentals of body mechanics.
 As the students get to the higher belt levels, self-defence maneuvers and more complex kicking, punching and kata are taught.
 At the end of each class (fourth component), there is a skills drill (game) that reinforces the techniques taught during class.